Preventive Care in West Windsor: The Key to Your Pets Health

 Many pet owners understand the importance of regular check-ups, but their dental health is also critical.
-Your pet’s health and oral health are connected.
-Many pets will show early stages of periodontal disease by the age of 3.
+Your pet’s general health and oral health are connected.
+Many pets will show early stages of periodontal disease by the age of three.

 To prevent oral infections which can lead to life-threatening disease we recommend routine dental exams.
 Tartar and bacteria can build up on your pet’s teeth leading to gum disease.
 If not treated the infection can spread to other areas of the body and increase the risk of more serious conditions like heart disease and stroke.

 Pets like going to the dentist just about as much as humans do.
-We make sure your pet stays comfortable and relaxed with, and we use the most efficient technology to get their dental work done quickly and safely.
+We make sure your pet stays comfortable and relaxed and we use the most efficient technology to get their dental work done quickly and safely.
 You will also receive helpful tips that are specific to your pet so that you can maintain their oral health at home.

 Exceptional Care at Edinburg Animal Hospital

 The Veterinarians and their staff provide exceptional and high-quality care for traditional and exotic pets.
 Contact us today to schedule an exam and give your pet the care they deserve!